 According to this review, TBI and PTSD represent “brain disorders with disruptions in neural networks that communicate via long axonal pathways through white matter tracts, termed the “connectome.”
 The connectome is the brain’s “wiring” pattern; the sum total of billions of neurons and the pathways or routes that they use to carry out their function.

-Both TBI and PTSD have shown to produce neural inflammation, excitotoxicity, and oxidative stress within the brain.
-These processes, all of which can affect one another, represent normal functions in the body that, under every day conditions, don’t cause harm.
-If these functions get pressed into service too often or for too long though, they can kick into overdrive and quickly spiral out of control, leading to cellular damage and physical changes in the brain.
+Both TBI and PTSD have been shown to produce neural inflammation, excitotoxicity, and oxidative stress within the brain.
+These processes, all of which can affect one another, represent normal functions in the body that, under everyday conditions, don’t cause harm.
+If these functions get pressed into service too often or for too long, they can spiral out of control, leading to cellular damage and physical changes in the brain.

 For example, the amygdala is largely responsible for the “raw data” of emotions that arise in the body.
 But it’s your prefrontal cortex that actually works with the amygdala to regulate emotions.
-Studies have shown that a critical connection between the prefrontal cortex and amygdala may be broken in brains with TBI or PTSD, which could explain the commonly seen lack of emotional control.
+A critical connection between the prefrontal cortex and amygdala may be broken in brains with TBI or PTSD, which could explain the commonly seen lack of emotional control.

 PTSD and TBI can both be debilitating conditions that greatly affect everyday life for those who suffer from them.
-However, recent research into the neural mechanisms of these disorders has opened the door for the discovery of new treatment options.
+However, recent research into the neural mechanisms of these disorders has opened the door for the discovery of new treatment options, including the Aviv Medical Program.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age